Consumer Cellular vs. Verizon

 Verizon

 In general, 5G service is ten times faster than 4G.
-When testing out Verizon, we noticed that the carrier often has service in some less-populated areas where other carriers don’t.
+When testing Verizon, we noticed that the carrier often has service in some less-populated areas where other carriers don’t.
 If you enjoy camping, live in a rural area, or travel to more remote locations, Verizon is an excellent choice.

 Consumer Cellular vs. Verizon Phones